ehab-abdelhamid/GraMi/README.txt

 INSTALLATION:

-- Uncompress grami using any compression tool
+- Uncompress Grami using any compression tool
 - Build Java binaries using the "build" script file
 - Run GraMi using "grami" script

 EXAMPLES:

+Run any of the following examples, results will be on "Output.txt".
+First line shows elapsed time in seconds.
+Second line has the number of frequent subgraphs, then frequent subgraphs are listed in the subsequent lines.

 1- Show GraMi breif help:
 	./grami -h